April Is Distracted Driving Awareness Month

 Teen Driver Related Auto Accidents

 It is generally acknowledged that the greatest risk of auto accidents involves younger drivers, aged between 16 to 19.

-In fact, according to the National Center for Health Statistics, motor vehicle crashes are the leading cause of death among 15-20 year olds because of immaturity and lack of driving experience.
+In fact, according to the National Center for Health Statistics, motor vehicle crashes are the leading cause of death among 15-20-year-olds because of immaturity and lack of driving experience.
 Teens’ lack of experience affects their recognition of and response to hazardous situations and results in dangerous practices such as speeding and tailgating.
-Other factors that lead to a higher risk is night driving.
+Other factors that lead to higher risk is night driving.